Tips to improve for intermediate users

 The default optimizer on the platform is Adam.
 Once you have settled on the overall model structure but want to achieve an even better model it can be appropriate to test another optimizer.

-A good recommendation here is to use regular stochastic gradient descent (SGD) with momentum.
-Such an optimizer may achieve superior results, though getting there can sometimes require a lot of tuning of other Run settings parameters, for example, learning rate.
+Adam is the default optimizer so you should try AdamW or regular stochastic gradient descent (SGD) with momentum.
+This is classic hyper parameter fine tuning where you try and see what works best.
+Any of these optimizers may achieve superior results, though getting there can sometimes require a lot of tuning of other Run settings parameters, for example, learning rate.

 How and where?
 Change Optimizer in the Settings tab in the Modeling view.